tonybaloney/plumbery-contrib/fittings/containers/mesosphere-cluster/README.md

 * Configure Zookeeper, Mesos-master and Marathon at each master node
 * Configure Mesos at each slave node
 * Restart services to launch the cluster
+* Submit a sample job via the API to feed the cluster

 ## Fittings plan